SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 1. Have created the events activity in the android studio and started working with it
 2. Created few of the views and iterating on the layout
 3. Working on the diffrent methods for the connection part
+4. Simultaneously working on the database prototype development.